Alamantus/OversimplifiedJS/README.md

 OversimplifiedJS
 =============
+A lightweight, modular 2-D game engine for HTML5 canvas &amp; JavaScript
 (Current Version: 0.5)
-A lightweight, modular 2-D game engine for HTML5 canvas &amp; JavaScript

 Getting Started
 -------------

-You'll need to get the `index.html`, `Oversimplified.js` _(this is a minified but identical `OversimplifiedJS_source.js`)_, and `start.js` files in this GitHub project and put them either in a local or server directory.
+You'll need to get the `index.html`, `Oversimplified.js` _(this is a minified but identical `Oversimplified_source.js`)_, and `start.js` files in this GitHub project and put them either in a local or server directory.
 OversimplifiedJS is designed to be exactly that&mdash;a little bit too simple for better or worse as you'll probably see below.

-Once you have your directory ready, you begin by editing the start.js file.
-When you open the file, you'll find nothing but a sad, empty start() function.
+Once you have your directory ready, you begin by editing the `start.js` file.
+When you open the file, you'll find nothing but a sad, empty `start()` function.
 As its name implies, however, this is the function where everything starts!
-It's the first function called even before the first frame of your game, and it is required in order for OversimplifiedJS to work, so always have a start.js file with a start function in it in the same directory as your index! _(Note, you can edit the OversimplifiedJS.js file to change this expected location, but I'd recommend only doing that if you know how to read JavaScript well enough to not accidentally break something.)_
+It's the first function called even before the first frame of your game, and it is required in order for OversimplifiedJS to work, so always have a `start.js` file with a start function in it in the same directory as your index! _(Note, you can edit the `Oversimplified.js` file to change this expected location, but I'd recommend only doing that if you know how to read JavaScript well enough to not accidentally break something.)_

 To start making your game, you'll want to make sure all the settings are in order (i.e. step speed, camera settings, controls, etc.).
 Eventually there will be a Settings namespace where all of these useful settings will be stored and you can just knock it out all in one place, but as of version 0.5, they're a little bit scattered.
 The default step speed is 1/30, which is to say 30 frames per second.
 If you want to change this, just access the `DEFAULT_STEP` variable and set it to your preferred default step speed.
 (Note: you can set step speed per room, as you will see below.)
-The camera size determines the size of the canvas on the page and is set to 900x650 by default, just because.
+The camera size determines the size of the canvas on the page and is set to 900x650 by default, just because I frankly didn't know what size it should have been.
 You can change this by doing this:
 ```javascript
 camera.width = 1000;
 camera.height = 1000;
 ```
 Just be sure that the camera size isn't inconvenient for your players!
-The camera also has x and y values that adjust its position in the room, though if your room isn't bigger than the camera, this won't mean anything, as the camera cannot move outside of the room's boundaries.
+The camera also has `x` and `y` values that adjust its position in the room, though if your room isn't bigger than the camera, this won't mean anything, as the camera cannot move outside of the room's boundaries.
 Finally, you'll want to set up controls to use.
-Controls live in the Controls namespace (which has a convenient alias C that you can use instead) and are created using the syntax `Controls.Add(keycode)`, for example
+Controls live in the `Controls` namespace (which has a convenient alias `C` that you can use instead) and are created using the syntax `Controls.Add(keycode)`, for example
 ```javascript
 var leftKey = Controls.Add(Keycode.left);
 var rightKey = Controls.New(Keycode.right);
 var upKey = C.Add(Keycode.up);
 var downKey = C.New(Keycode.down);
 ```
 Note the four different ways of doing the same thing for your convenience.
 You can find all of the keycode shortcuts on [this page in the wiki](https://github.com/Alamantus/OversimplifiedJS-Engine/wiki/Keycodes).
-Now that you have controls, you can access them by their properties `down`, `held`, and `up`, which return true or false based on hopefully self-explanatory conditions.
+Now that you have controls, you can access them by their properties `down`, `held`, and `up`, which return 'true` or `false` based on hopefully self-explanatory conditions.

 Next you'll want to start creating rooms.
-You create rooms in the Rooms namespace (which has a convenient alias R) The first room that Oversimplifed expects is called "Default", but you can create that room and access it with a variable like this.
+You create rooms in the `Rooms` namespace (which has a convenient alias `R`) The first room that Oversimplifed expects is called "Default", but you can create that room and access it with a variable like this.
 ```javascript
 var roomWidth = 4000;
 var roomHeight = 2000;